ruanyl/reapex/README.md

 ## Reapex

-Reapex is a tiny framework to build pluggable and extendable redux(react) application, and it can integrate with existing react/redux application smoothly.
+Reapex is a lightweight "framework" written in TypeScript to build pluggable and extendable redux(react) application

 Reapex is created to serve the following purpose: